fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 [YouTube link - Tech with Tim](https://www.youtube.com/watch?v=bMHK6NDVlCM&list=PLzMcBGfZo4-kSJVMyYeOQ8CXJ3z1k7gHn)

-A cross-platform GUI kit in Python which supports application development for Windows, macOS, Linux, Android and iOS as well, making it a handy framework to learn.
+A cross-platform GUI kit in Python that supports application development for Windows, macOS, Linux, Android, and iOS as well, making it a handy framework to learn.

-Kivy's competitors are PyQT or QT with Python, Tkinter and a few others, where QT with Python (formerly PySide 2) is the most widely used and popular framework of them all.
+Kivy's competitors are PyQT or QT with Python, Tkinter, and a few others, where QT with Python (formerly PySide 2) is the most widely used and popular framework of them all.

 ## Resources